noori36/secure-mobile-storage-admin/README.md

 StorageAdmin
 ```

-The insecure prototype may display:
+The secure prototype will not display:

 ```text
 Access token: insecure-admin-token